williamnguyen-activecyber/okta.github.io/_source/_use_cases/integrate_with_okta/sso-with-saml.md

 * When you are ready, navigate to the Feedback tab of the App Wizard:
     {% img saml-step3.png alt:"Feedback page for App wizard" %}

     1. Select **I'm a software vendor.
-I'd like to integrate my app with Okta.** if you want your app added to the OAN.
+I'd like to integrate my app with Okta.** if you want your app added to the OIN.
 Okta won’t contact you until this option is selected.
-    2. Click **Submit your app for review.** You are redirected to [the OAN Manager](https://oanmanager.okta.com/).
+    2. Click **Submit your app for review.** You are redirected to [the OIN Manager](https://oanmanager.okta.com/).
-        {% img oan-manager.png alt:"OAN Manager submission page" %}
+        {% img oan-manager.png alt:"OIN Manager submission page" %}
-    3. In the OAN Manager, click **Start Submission Form,** and enter the requested information in the General Settings tab.
+    3. In the OIN Manager, click **Start Submission Form,** and enter the requested information in the General Settings tab.
-        {% img oan-general.png alt:"General tab for OAN review" %}
+        {% img oan-general.png alt:"General tab for OIN review" %}
     4. In the SAML tab, select On in the **SAML support** button, and enter information requested.
     5. When you've  entered all the information requested on the General Settings and SAML tabs, the **Submit for Review** button is enabled.
 Click it to submit your app for review.
-        {% img submit-for-review.png alt:"Submit for OAN review" %}
+        {% img submit-for-review.png alt:"Submit for OIN review" %}

-Once submitted, you can track the stage of your integration in the OAN Manager.
+Once submitted, you can track the stage of your integration in the OIN Manager.

->Note: Okta doesn't proactively add SWA-only, branded apps to the OAN.
-If you want a branded app in the OAN that only supports SWA to all customers, submit a request to <developers@okta.com>.
+>Note: Okta doesn't proactively add SWA-only, branded apps to the OIN.
+If you want a branded app in the OIN that only supports SWA to all customers, submit a request to <developers@okta.com>.

 #### 3. Need Help?

 Get stuck or have questions?
-See our Okta Application Network FAQs (below), email <developers@okta.com> or post your questions on [stackoverflow](https://stackoverflow.com).
+See our Okta Integration Network FAQs (below), email <developers@okta.com> or post your questions on [stackoverflow](https://stackoverflow.com).

 #### 4. Partner with Okta (Optional)